Lucsantosg/CloudLogAnalysis/security/auth_iam.md

 # Getting the IAM token
 {: #auth_iam1}

 To manage the logs that are available in the account domain by using the {{site.data.keyword.loganalysisshort}} API, you must use an authentication token.
-Use the {{{site.data.keyword.cloud_notm}} CLI to get the IAM token.
+Use the {{site.data.keyword.cloud_notm}} CLI to get the IAM token.
 The token has an expiration time.
 {:shortdesc}